Marine Mammal Observer Association (MMOA) Constitution

 10.1 All monies raised by or on behalf of the Association will be used for the furtherance of the objects and for no other purpose.
 The preceding provision shall not, however, prevent the payment of reasonable and proper remuneration to any employee of the Association and expenses to an Association member acting on behalf of the Association with the Executive Committee’s consent.

 10.2 The Treasurer shall keep proper accounts and pay all monies not immediately required into a bank, post office or building society account in the name of the Association.
-The committee shall authorise the Chairman, Vice Chair, Secretary and Treasurer of the committee to sign cheques on behalf of the Association.
-The account shall be operated on the dual signatures of any two of these four office bearers.
+The Committee shall authorise any of the Chairman, Vice Chair, Secretary or Treasurer of the Committee or any other nominated member of the Association to sign cheques on behalf of the Association.
+The account shall be operated on the dual signatures of any two of these signatories.

 10.3 All members (on written request) have the right of access to all the Association’s financial statements.
 The Association shall have the power to obtain, collect and receive money and funds by means of contributions, donations, subscriptions, deeds of covenant, legacies, grants or any other lawful method.